In a recent NYT post, “I Would Do Anything for Stimulus But I Wouldn’t Do That (Wonkish)”, Paul Krugman writes:

-From an MMT perspective, the aim of policy should (and can) be to maintain full employment at all times, for instance, through implementation of a job guarantee program.
-There is no inherent tendency for the economy to “return” to full employment, even in the long run, as Krugman and other neoclassical macroeconomists typically suppose.
-There is no foundation for such a belief in view of the Capital Debates and later work uncovering aggregation problems by neoclassical general equilibrium theorists themselves.
-Nevertheless, if and when full employment is achieved, whether by a confluence of fortuitous circumstances or deliberate and informed government policy, appropriate tax levels become dependent on the socially desired private-public mix of economic activity, which is a political question.
+From an MMT perspective, the aim of policy should (and can) be to maintain full employment at all times, for instance, through implementation of a job guarantee.
+There is no inherent (or monetary policy induced) tendency for the economy to “return” to full employment, even in the long run, as neoclassical macroeconomists implicitly suppose.
+There is no foundation for such a belief in view of the contributions of Keynes and Kalecki, the results of the Capital Debates, and later work uncovering aggregation problems by neoclassical general equilibrium theorists.
+Nevertheless, if and when full employment is achieved, whether by a confluence of fortuitous circumstances or through deliberate and informed government policy, appropriate tax levels become dependent on the socially desired private-public mix of economic activity, which is a political question.
 A more dominant private sector requires lower taxes and government spending – smaller government – to provide space for the private sector.
 A more dominant public sector requires the opposite.
 MMT in itself makes no judgment on which is the preferable course for a society to follow.

-Having acknowledged that there are real limits to budget deficits (it was never denied), MMT nevertheless makes clear that budget deficits are the norm, not the exception.
-This does not mean that budget deficits of any size are okay.
+Having acknowledged that there are real limits to government deficits (it was never denied), MMT nevertheless makes clear that government deficits are the norm, not the exception.
+This does not mean that government deficits of any size are okay.
 They must be consistent with private-sector net-saving intentions.
-It simply means that ongoing budget deficits of some size will be the appropriate policy under normal circumstances.
+It simply means that ongoing government deficits of some size will be the appropriate policy under normal circumstances.
 The reason for this is that the non-government sector typically desires to net save.
-This means, as a matter of accounting, that the government sector must be in deficit.
+This means, as a matter of accounting, that the government must run deficits.

 This is an identity, true by definition.
-The net saving of the non-government sector matches the government’s deficit expenditure dollar for dollar.
-The net financial wealth of the non-government sector is nothing other than the accumulated deficits of the government sector.
+The financial balance of the non-government sector matches the government’s balance dollar for dollar.
+Non-government can only maintain a surplus (positive balance) if the government runs a deficit (negative balance).
+The financial wealth of non-government is nothing other than the accumulated deficits of the government sector.

-For an open economy, such as an individual trading nation, the non-government sector can be disaggregated into the domestic private sector and external sector.
+For an open economy, such as an individual trading nation, the non-government sector can be disaggregated into the domestic private sector and foreign sector.
 As a matter of accounting: